Rudram (missile): Description

-Development and trials
+Development

 Development had begun by April 2012 at Defence Research and Development Laboratory.
 The project was officially approved in December 2012 with a budget of ₹317.2 crore with project completion by 2017.
 The feasibility studies were done in 2012–2013 with the aim is to develop a fully indigenous tactical, anti-radiation capable missile for the Indian Air force (IAF) which is comparable to AGM-88E AARGM, MAR-1, Kh-31P and better than Martel or Kh-25MP.

 From 2014, the development of missile picked up interest of the IAF.
-As of 2014, missile design and hardware development are in progress with first successful flight trial to happen before year 2017.
+In 2014, missile design and hardware development were in progress with first flight trial expected before 2017.
 IAF was initially very concerned with the higher weight and shorter range of new missile compare to the western ones due to the use of bulky Russian made radio frequency (RF) seekers.
 IAF at the same time was also negotiating with USA for 1,500 AGM-88E which IAF was planning to induct in the next five years.
 The technologies that were developed by DRDO for NGARM are wide-band passive seeker, milli-metric wave active seeker, radome for the seekers and dual-pulsed propulsion system which are mostly lessons learnt during the development of Astra and Barak 8.